 The Montana State University College of Agriculture (COA), Montana Agricultural Experiment Station (MAES) and MSU Extension have collaborated with the people of Montana for more than 100 years to address problems and prepare for a better quality of life and improved future through research and the delivery of timely, applied science and information to stakeholders.
-The 2020-2024 Plan of Work is highlighted by a continuation of this partnership.
+The 2021-2025 Plan of Work highlights how this partnership will continue.

 The COA and MAES are led by Vice President of Agriculture, Dean, and Director Dr. Sreekala Bajwa, who began her tenure in January 2019.
-The College of Agriculture has an enrollment of over 1,200 students, including approximately 200 graduate students, in six departments: Agriculture and Ag Economics (joint with College of Letters and Science), Agricultural Education, Animal and Range Sciences, Microbiology and Immunology (joint with College of Letters and Science), Land Resources and Environmental Sciences, and Plant Sciences and Plant Pathology.
-The College is also home to the Division of Agricultural Education.
+The College of Agriculture has an enrollment of nearly 1,900 students, including over 270 graduate students, in six departments: Agriculture and Ag Economics (joint with College of Letters and Science), Agricultural and Technology Education, Animal and Range Sciences, Microbiology and Immunology (joint with College of Letters and Science), Land Resources and Environmental Sciences, and Plant Sciences and Plant Pathology.
 MSU, along with University of Idaho and Utah State University, are partners with Washington State University in the Washington-Idaho-Montana-Utah (WIMU) Regional Program for Veterinary Medicine.
 The College also hosts MSU's Peace Corps Prep program.

 The MAES mission is to "generate and disseminate superior knowledge and technological solutions to increase the competitiveness of communities capturing value from Montana's agricultural and natural resources, preserve environmental quality, and improve the quality of life for all our citizens."
 To fulfill this mission, MAES research focuses on addressing timely and relevant challenges facing Montana's agricultural sector and effectively communicating that research across a broad range of scientific and non-scientific audiences.
-This ensures that the research is both informed by and informs the stakeholder groups who will most benefit from the new knowledge.
+This ensures the research is both informed by, and informs, the stakeholder groups who will most benefit from new knowledge.

 All Hatch projects at MSU are based within the COA/MAES.
-Hatch projects span a research spectrum from basic to highly applied research with an integrated focus on developing state-of-the-art solutions to short- and long-term challenges facing Montana, the mountain west region and the United States.
-Some of the top issues include water use and changes in availability, measuring and understanding the impacts of region-specific climate change on food production and security, assessing barriers and opportunities to increasing input productivity and economic returns to scarce inputs, improving cost-effective management of land and natural resources, and better identifying and managing risks in food production and processing.
+Hatch projects span a research spectrum from basic to highly applied research with an integrated focus on developing state-of-the-art solutions to short- and long-term challenges facing Montana, the mountain west region of the United States, the nation, and the world.
+Some of the top issues include water use and changes in availability, measuring and understanding the impacts of region-specific climate change on food production and security, assessing barriers and opportunities to increasing productivity and economic returns with scarce inputs, improving cost-effective management of land and natural resources, and identifying and managing risks in food production and processing.

-In addressing these issues and communicating that knowledge to stakeholders, COA/MAES is using a broad range of science-based approaches.
-These include the implementation of precision and data-intensive agriculture; innovations in plant breeding, pest management, cropping systems, animal genetics, and animal nutrition; assessments of environmental quality and economic and social sustainability; and the use of pioneering microbiology and infectious disease research to address animal and human safety.
+In addressing these issues and communicating knowledge to stakeholders, COA/MAES is using a broad range of science-based approaches.
+These include the implementation of precision and data-intensive agriculture; innovations in plant breeding, pest management, cropping systems, animal genetics, and animal nutrition; assessments of environmental quality, economic and social sustainability, and the use of pioneering microbiology and infectious disease research to address animal and human safety.
 These are further described within the critical issues.

 Eighty percent of MAES faculty are located on the main MSU campus in Bozeman.
-In addition, MAES has seven offcampus Research Centers (Northern Ag Research Center, Havre; Central Ag Research Center, Moccasin; Eastern Ag Research Center, Sidney; Northwestern Ag Research Center, Kalispell; Southern Ag Research Center, Huntley; Western Ag Research Center, Corvallis; and Western Triangle Ag Research Center, Conrad) and six local campus farms (Bozeman Agricultural Research and Teaching Farm, Arthur H. Post Agronomy Farm, Lutz Farm, Red Bluff Research Ranch, Fort Ellis Research Farm, and Horticulture Farm).
+In addition, MAES has seven off-campus Research Centers (Northern Ag Research Center, Havre; Central Ag Research Center, Moccasin; Eastern Ag Research Center, Sidney; Northwestern Ag Research Center, Kalispell; Southern Ag Research Center, Huntley; Western Ag Research Center, Corvallis; and Western Triangle Ag Research Center, Conrad) and six local campus farms (Bozeman Agricultural Research and Teaching Farm, Arthur H. Post Agronomy Farm, Lutz Farm, Red Bluff Research Ranch, Fort Ellis Research Farm, and Horticulture Farm).